 I've placed the book's tutorials in a source control repository that you can connect to with Xcode.
 This means that you can access the project files with no manual downloading, unzipping, and so forth.
-Just pick the hour you want, and poof, instant access to the very latest versions of the projects!
-If this is what you're interested in, skip ahead to the section at the very end: "Accessing the Teach Yourself iOS 7 Tutorials Through Subversion."
+Just add the repository, and poof, instant access to the very latest versions of the projects!
+If this is what you're interested in, skip ahead to the section at the very end: "Accessing the Teach Yourself iOS 9 Tutorials Through Subversion."
 (Don't worry, you can come back and read the rest of this appendix later.)